vacp2p/rfc/content/docs/rfcs/33/README.md

 ### w.r.t.
 Waku2 Relay Network

 `33/WAKU2-DISCV5` spans an overlay network separate from the [GossipSub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md) network [11/WAKU2-RELAY](/specs/11) builds on.
-Being a P2P network on its own, it also depends on bootstrap nodes.
+Because it is a P2P network on its own, it also depends on bootstrap nodes.
-The advantage of having a separate discovery network is reducing load on the bootstrap nodes as the actual work is done by randomly discovered nodes, which in turn increases decentralization.
+Having a separate discovery network reduces load on the bootstrap nodes, because the actual work is done by randomly discovered nodes.
+This also increases decentralization.

 ### w.r.t.
 Ethereum Discovery v5

 `33/WAKU2-DISCV5` spans a discovery network isolated from the Ethereum Discovery v5 network.

+Another simple solution would be taking part in the Ethereum Discovery network, and filtering Waku nodes based on whether they support [31/WAKU2-ENR](/specs/31).
+This solution is more resilient towards eclipse attacks.
+However, this discovery method is very inefficient for small percentages of Waku nodes (see [estimation](https://forum.vac.dev/t/waku-v2-discv5-roadmap-discussion/121/8)).
-Ethereum discv5 capability discovery (topic discovery) boils down to random walks and does not offer a O(log(n)) hop bound.
+It boils down to random walk discovery and does not offer a O(log(n)) hop bound.
-Contrary to Kademlia, discv5 only maps node-ids into the DHT hash space, and not identifiers for arbitrary data.
-So, while the Ethereum discv5 network is very efficient in finding other discv5 nodes, it is not so efficient for finding discv5 nodes that have a specific property or offer specific services, e.g. Waku.
-The rarer the requested property, the longer a random walk will take until finding an appropriate node, which leads to a needle-in-the-haystack problem.
+The rarer the requested property (in this case Waku), the longer a random walk will take until finding an appropriate node, which leads to a needle-in-the-haystack problem.
 Using a dedicated Waku2 discovery network, nodes can query this discovery network for a random set of nodes and all (well-behaving) returned nodes can serve as bootstrap nodes for other Waku2 protocols.

+A more sophisticated solution would be using [Discv5 topic discovery](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md#topic-advertisement).
+However, in its current state it also has efficiency problems for small percentages of Waku nodes and is still in the design phase ([see here](https://github.com/ethereum/devp2p/issues/199)).

+Currently, the Ethereum discv5 network is very efficient in finding other discv5 nodes, but it is not so efficient for finding discv5 nodes that have a specific property or offer specific services, e.g. Waku.

+As part of our [discv5 roadmap](https://forum.vac.dev/t/waku-v2-discv5-roadmap-discussion/121), we consider two ideas for future versions of `33/WAKU2-DISCV5`

+* [Discv5 topic discovery](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md#topic-advertisement) with adjustments (ideally upstream)
+* a hybrid solution that uses both a separate discv5 network and a Waku-ENR-filtered Ethereum discv5 network

 # Semantics